pinellolab/AmpUMI/README.md

 With 1073741824 UMIs (length 15) and 10000 unique molecules, the probability of no collisions is 0.954506
 ```

 The minimum barcode length required to have a probability of collisions can also be calculated using this command by using the ```--min_collision_p``` parameter.
-For example, to compute the minimum UMI length in order to observe no collisions in an experiment with 10,000 molecules, AmpUMI shoule be run as follows:
+For example, to compute the minimum UMI length in order to observe no collisions in an experiment with 10,000 molecules, AmpUMI should be run as follows:
 ```
 python AmpUMI.py Collision -nm 10000 -mp 0.95
 ```